-The Chicago Defender was the United States’ most influential Black weekly newspaper by the advent of World War I, with more than two thirds of its readership base located outside of Chicago.
-It was founded by Robert S. Abbott on May 5, 1905 and once heralded itself as “The World’s Greatest Weekly.”
-Its commitment to safeguarding civil liberties opened a new space for blacks to air their views and to voice their discontent.
-Abbott’s conviction that “American Race Prejudice must be destroyed” led the Defender to fight against racial, economic, and social discrimination, baldly reporting on lynching, rape, mob violence, and black disfranchisement.
+The Chicago Defender was the United States’ most influential Black weekly newspaper by the advent of World War I, with more than two-thirds of its readership located outside Chicago.
+Founded by Robert S. Abbott on May 5, 1905, it once heralded itself as “The World’s Greatest Weekly.”
+Its commitment to safeguarding civil liberties opened a new space for Afrikans in America to air their views and voice their discontent.
+Abbott’s conviction that “American Race prejudice must be destroyed” led the Defender to fight racial, economic, and social discrimination, boldly reporting on lynching, rape, mob violence, and Black disfranchisement.
 It championed fair housing and equal employment and was a chief proponent of the “spend your money where you can work” campaign.

-Abbott began his journalistic enterprise with an initial investment of 25 cents, a press run of 300 copies and worked out of the dining room of his landlady, who supported him during the first years of operation.
-The paper was initially a four-page weekly that Abbott peddled from door to door on the South Side of Chicago.
-Through his work with the Defender, Abbott began a new phase in black journalism.
-He did not appeal primarily to educated African Americans, as earlier black newspapers had, but sought to make the paper accessible to the majority of blacks.
+Abbott began his journalistic enterprise with an initial investment of 25 cents and a press run of 300 copies, working out of the dining room of his landlady’s home, where she supported him during the paper’s first years.
+The Defender was initially a four-page weekly that Abbott peddled door to door on Chicago’s South Side.
+Through his work with the paper, Abbott began a new phase in Black journalism.
+Unlike earlier Black newspapers, which appealed primarily to educated readers, the Defender sought to be accessible to the majority of Afrikans in America.

-In 1910 Abbott hired his first full-time paid employee, J. Hockley Smiley, and with his help The Defender began to attract a national audience and to address issues of national scope.
-Smiley incorporated yellow journalism techniques similar to those used by William Randolph Hearst and Joseph Pulitzer into the paper in order to boost sales and to dramatize various racial injustices in America.
-As a northern paper, The Defender had more freedom to denounce issues outright, and its editorial position was very militant, attacking racial inequities head-on.
-Sensationalistic headlines, graphic images, and red ink were utilized to capture the reader’s attention and convey the horrors of lynchings, rapes, assaults, and other atrocities affecting black Americans.
+In 1910 Abbott hired his first full-time paid employee, J. Hockley Smiley, and with his help the Defender began to attract a national audience and address issues of national scope.
+Smiley incorporated yellow-journalism techniques, similar to those used by William Randolph Hearst and Joseph Pulitzer, to boost sales and dramatize racial injustices in America.
+As a northern paper, The Defender had more freedom to denounce racism outright, and its editorial stance was unapologetically militant, attacking racial inequities head-on.
+Sensational headlines, graphic images, and red ink were used to capture readers’ attention and convey the horrors of lynchings, rapes, assaults, and other atrocities affecting Afrikans in America.

-The paper covered brutal incidents of racism in the South and encouraged African Americans to leave the rigid segregation, poor pay, and violence of the South.
-In 1915, in response to the rising incidence of lynching, the Defender advised, “If you must die, take at least one with you.”
-It promised better-paying jobs and more freedom in northern cities.
-Many black southerners wrote to the Defender asking for job-placement help.
-The Defender also tried to address the problems of migrants by helping form clubs that arranged reduced rates on the railroad.
-It counseled newly arrived African Americans, helped them find jobs, and sent them to the appropriate relief and aid agencies.
-To alleviate the acute housing shortage, the Defender supported the construction of housing for African Americans and opposed restrictive covenants.
-Although Abbott decried World War I as “bloody, tragic, and deplorable,” he believed there were some benefits from it for African Americans, noting that “Factories, mills, and workshops that have been closed to us through necessity are being opened to us.
+The Defender covered brutal incidents of racism in the South and actively encouraged Afrikans in America to leave the region’s rigid segregation, poverty wages, and violence.
+In 1915, in response to rising lynchings, the paper advised, “If you must die, take at least one with you.”
+It promised better-paying jobs and greater freedom in northern cities, and many Southern readers wrote to the Defender seeking help with job placement.
+The paper also tried to address the problems of migrants by helping to form clubs that arranged reduced railroad fares.
+It counseled newly arrived Afrikans in America, helped them find work, and directed them to relevant relief and aid agencies.
+To alleviate the acute housing shortage, the Defender supported the construction of housing for Afrikans in America and opposed restrictive covenants.
+Although Abbott condemned World War I as “bloody, tragic, and deplorable,” he believed there were benefits for Afrikans in America, noting that “Factories, mills, and workshops that have been closed to us through necessity are being opened to us.
 We are to be given a chance.”

-Like most newspapers, the Defender was hurt by the Great Depression.
-By 1935 circulation had dropped to 73,000.
-It continued to cover black civil rights issues, but also included cartoons, personals, and social, cultural, and fashion articles.
-In 1939, the year before he died, Abbott passed control of the paper to his nephew John Sengstacke.
-Under Sengstacke’s leadership, the Defender continued to be an advocate for social and economic justice.
-During World War II, its editors wrote, “In pledging our allegiance to the flag and what it symbolizes we are not unmindful of the broken promises of the past.
-We ask that America give the Negro citizen the full measure of the democracy he is called upon to defend.”
-The paper covered the racial violence and riots during the war but made a special effort to see that its coverage was not provocative.
-Editors refused, for example, to publish photographs of the 1943 Harlem Riot.
-In 1945 its total Chicago and national circulation was 160,000.
-In 1956 the paper became a tabloid issued four times a week with a national weekend edition.
+Like most newspapers, the Defender was deeply affected by the Great Depression; by 1935 its circulation had dropped to about 73,000.
+It continued to cover Black civil-rights issues, but also broadened its content to include cartoons, personals, and social, cultural, and fashion features.
+In 1939, the year before his death, Abbott transferred control of the paper to his nephew, John H. Sengstacke.
+Under Sengstacke’s leadership, the Defender remained a strong advocate for social and economic justice.
+During World War II, its editors wrote: “In pledging our allegiance to the flag and what it symbolizes, we are not unmindful of the broken promises of the past.
+We ask that America give the [Black] citizen the full measure of the democracy he is called upon to defend.”
+The paper covered racial violence and urban uprisings during the war but deliberately tried not to inflame tensions.
+For example, editors refused to publish photographs of the 1943 Harlem Riot.
+By 1945, combined Chicago and national circulation reached about 160,000, and in 1956 the paper became a tabloid, issued four times a week with a national weekend edition.

-The Defender was noted for the quality of its writers, among them novelist Willard Motley, poet Gwendolyn Brooks, and Langston Hughes, whose “Simple” stories first appeared in 1942 in the Defender column he wrote for more than 20 years.
-After Sengstacke’s death in 1997, however, the Defender’s national influence diminished, with circulation declining to less than 20,000.
-In 2003 the newspaper was bought by Real Times, a company controlled by one of Sengstacke’s relatives.
+The Defender was noted for the quality of its writers, among them novelist Willard Motley, poet Gwendolyn Brooks, and Langston Hughes, whose “Simple” stories first appeared in 1942 in a column he wrote for more than twenty years.
+After Sengstacke’s death in 1997, the Defender’s national influence declined, with circulation falling to under 20,000.
+In 2003 the newspaper was purchased by Real Times, a company controlled by one of Sengstacke’s relatives, and it continues as a key Afrikan American news institution in the digital age.

 Sources: